Daichi Kamada: Sint-Truiden (loan)

 In order to receive first team football, Kamada was loaned out to Belgian side Sint-Truiden for the rest of the 2018–19 season on 1 September 2018.
 Kamada quickly made an impact for the club when he scored on his debut, in a 2–1 win against Gent on 16 September 2018.
 This was followed up by scoring in a 2–0 win against Royal Antwerp.
 Since making his debut for Sint-Truiden, Kamada quickly established himself in the first team, playing in either midfielder and striker positions.

 He then scored three consecutive goals in three matches between 6 October 2018 and 27 October 2018 against Royal Excel Mouscron, K.V.
 Kortrijk and Club Brugge.
 Kamada then scored four goals in three matches between 4 November 2018 and 25 November 2018, including a brace against Eupen on 10 November 2018.
+He, once again, scored two goals in two matches between 5 December 2018 and 8 December 2018 against Standard Liège and KFC Mandel United.
+By the end of the year, Kamada scored 11 goals in 17 appearances in all competitions.

+Kamada had to wait until 3 February 2019 to score again in a 4–1 win against Eupen.
+A month later on 10 March 2019, he scored his 12th goal of the season, in a 1–1 draw against Royal Excel Mouscron.
 In the Group A league play-offs, Kamada later scored three goals, including a brace, in a 2–2 draw against Westerlo on 6 April 2019.
 At the end of the 2018–19 season, he went on to make 36 appearances and score sixteen times in all competitions.